williamdemeo/Math317-Spring2016/homework/README.md

 ### Typing your homework solutions

-*Students are strongly encouraged (but not required) to type homework solutions.*
+*Students are strongly encouraged to type homework solutions.*

 However, if you decide you don't want to type your solutions, then you must print out the pdf file (use the "extra-space" version, when available) and write your final